m31r2701/reversing-unofficial-APIs/README.md

 - [Invidious](https://github.com/iv-org/invidious)
 - [Nitter](https://github.com/zedeus/nitter)

-# ⁉️ Isn't this just that web scraping thing i've head about but with more steps?
+# ⁉️ Isn't this just web scraping but with more steps?

 There is an undeniable degree of overlap between conventional web scraping and unofficial API reversing.
 Nevertheless, considering the latter to be merely a subset of web scraping ignores the fact that when people talk about "web scraping" they really mean "screen scraping": parsing and extracting data from the DOM of a rendered webpage (even using computer vision tech to grab imagery as well as text).
 Unofficial API reversing has the same objective (i.e., extracting data) but has its own set of methods (beyond some common approaches), and it does neither the topic at hand nor web scraping any favours by conflating the two.
 Sometimes when you're reaching for an unofficial means of extracting data, web scraping will be the tool you need and at other times unofficial APIs will be.